MetPX/sarracenia/doc/dd_post.1.rst

 By default, dd_post reads the file /data/shared/products/foo and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post  to defaults vhost '/' and default exchange 'amq.topic'.
 A subscriber can download the file /data/shared/products/foo by authenticating as user stanley on mysftpserver.com using the sftp protocol to broker.com assuming he has proper credentials.
 The output of the command is as follows ::

  [INFO] v02.post.data.shared.products.foo  '20150813161959.854 sftp://stanley@mysftpserver.com/ /data/shared/products/foo'
               source=guest sum=d,82edc8eb735fd99598a1fe04541f558d parts=1,4574,1,0,0

-In SARRACENIA, each post is published under a certain topic.
+In MetPX-Sarracenia, each post is published under a certain topic.
 The log line starts with '[INFO]', followed by the **topic** of the post.
 Topics in *AMQP* are fields separated by dot.
 The complete topic starts with a topic_prefix (see option)  version *V02*, an action *post*,